s77rt/capJS/README.md

 # capJS
-a javascript library that operates on capture files, a rewrite of [multicapconverter](https://github.com/s77rt/multicapconverter/)
+a javascript library that operates on capture files

+## Features
+ - PCAP and PCAPNG Support
+ - GZIP compressed files Support
+ - Basic filters (select best, auth or not, etc...)
+ - HCXDUMPTOOL Support
+ - AP-LESS Passwords Feature

 ## DEMO
 https://s77rt.github.io/capJS/

-## TODO
- - Add PCAPNG Support
- - Add HCXDUMPTOOL (AP-LESS) Support
- - Write a better README

 ## Contribute
 If you are having issues with capJS or having any feature requests, feel free to open issues in the [capJS Github issues page](https://github.com/s77rt/capJS/issues/) as necessary.